2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 While working on their Bachelor's Degree, nursing majors at Mercy College of Health Sciences accumulate an average of around $32,347 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $330.

-Minnesota State University - Mankato landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+With a ranking of #10, Minnesota State University - Mankato did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
 Minnesota State Mankato is a large public school located in the small city of Mankato.

 About 89% of the students majoring in nursing at the school are women while 11% are male.